Silvana Agostoni

-Silvana Agostoni is a Mexican-Italian visual artist whose work is known for her photographs exploring issues of the body, identity and landscape.
+Silvana Agostoni is a multicultural visual artist whose work is known for her photographs exploring issues of the body, identity and landscape.
 Her work has been exhibited throughout the United States and internationally.
-She lives and works in Minneapolis and Mexico City.

 Early life

-Agostoni was born into a creative family and raised in Mexico City, Mexico.
-Her father, Jorge Agostoni, was an architect from Italy, who played a major role in the planning and design of key museums in Mexico and other parts of the world since the 1960s, including the Museo Nacional de Antropologia in Mexico City and the Olympic Museum in Switzerland.
-Her mother, Lucille Urencio, was a Mexican actress.
+Agostoni was born into a creative family.
+Her father, Giorgio (Jorge) Agostoni, an architect from Italy, played a major role in the planning and design of key museums in Mexico and other parts of the world since the 1960s, including the Museo Nacional de Antropología in Mexico City and the Olympic Museum in Switzerland.
+Her mother, Lucille Urencio, a Mexican actress, worked extensively with theater director Juan José Gurrola and was a drama professor at Universidad Iberoamericana.

 Education

 Agostoni was driven to study photography as soon as she finished high school.
 She spent two years taking photography classes at Escuela Activa de Fotografía to get her certification as a professional photographer.
 Afterwards, she obtained her Bachelor of Fine Arts in Graphic Design at Universidad Autónoma Metropolitana in Mexico City.
 Following the completion of her bachelor’s degree, she moved to New York City to get her Master of Fine Arts in Photography, Video and New Media at The School of Visual Arts New York City (SVA NYC).